vvzhukov/vvzhukov.github.io/_posts/2026-03-03-Agent-Orchestration.md

 They all orchestrate workflows.
 They absolutely do not think about workflows the same way.
 I’ve personally worked with Prefect and Metaflow, read a lot about Airflow and researched about Dagster.
 The rest comes from documentation, production usage patterns, and community experience.
+Everything below is just a synthesis of my own experience YMMV!

 Let’s break this down properly.